 - Pay their rent, or

-- Find enough money to pay for the start-up costs of a tenancy, such as rent deposits and removal costs.
+- Find enough money to pay for the start-up costs of a tenancy, such as removal costs.

 If you need help you can apply to the local council for a Discretionary Housing Payment.
 This includes where you have been affected by the Bedroom Tax and Benefit Cap.